rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin  - Implementation (for developers only)

-Changing user management and the user login experience cannot be done with a module, but FoundryVTT modules are only allowed to run client-side in the browser within the scope of the active world. **This a good choice**.
+Changing user management and the user login experience cannot be done with a module, as FoundryVTT modules are only allowed to run client-side in the browser within the scope of the active world. **This a good choice**.

 However, i still want a better user login experience.
 The implemented solution requires development in four places, two in dokuwiki and two changes to the FoundryVTT server code.